Classroom module 1 (half day) – The principles of Integrated Crop Management and field planning:

 - life cycles, pest traps and in-field weather data to drive responses to pests and diseases;

-- use of herbicides, fungicides, insecticides and biological compounds and ‘safe and legal’ systems;
+- use of and costs of: herbicides, fungicides, insecticides and biological compounds and ‘safe and legal’ systems;

 - development of yield and quality data and residue monitoring data.